hiddenforreview/SKA/README.md

 + __-t_model__ a list of paths of teacher models
 + __-t_numclass__ the number of classes corresponding to t_model
-+ __-t_class__ a list of specialized classes of each teacher, concatenated in correspond to t_model , e.g., t1_class: 0 1 2 3 and t2_class: 2 3 4 5, then t_class: 0 1 2 3 2 3 4 5
++ __-t_class__ a list of specialized classes of each teacher, concatenated in correspond to t_model , e.g., t1_class: 1 2 3 4 and t2_class: 3 4 5 6, then t_class: 1 2 3 4 3 4 5 6
 + __-s_class__ a list of comprehensive classes of the student
 + __-data_label__ the student training data file with labels
 + __-data_unlabel__ the student training data file with no label